gitlabhq/gitlabhq/doc/integration/bitbucket.md

     sudo -u git -H ssh-keygen
     ```

-    When asked `Enter file in which to save the key` specify the correct path, eg. `/home/git/.ssh/bitbucket_rsa`.
+    When asked `Enter file in which to save the key` specify the correct path, eg. `/var/opt/gitlab/.ssh/bitbucket_rsa` or `/home/git/.ssh/bitbucket_rsa`.
     Make sure to use an **empty passphrase**.

 1. Configure SSH client to use your new key:

     Open the SSH configuration file of the git user.

+    For omnibus package:

+    ```sh
+      sudo editor /var/opt/gitlab/.ssh/config
+    ```

+    For installations from source:

     ```sh
       sudo editor /home/git/.ssh/config